 “U+ Connect allows you to manage your smart home from one place,” said Shawn Stover, vice president of SmartHome Solutions for GE Appliances,” in a release.
 “You can preheat the oven, brew coffee, start the washer, play music, dim lights and more — all through the Hub.”

 GE is preparing to the bring the product to market in May of 2019, at a cost ranging from $1,200 to $1,400.
-This is a big leap forward in kitchen appliance technology, and something we’re keeping a close eye one.
+This is a big leap forward in kitchen appliances, and we’re excited to see this technology continue to develop.

 Have an idea you'd like to bring to life or want expert advice?